neajul/Hosthandleiding/content/2-1_hardware.md

 The more concurrent users you expect (people that are accessing the server at the same time) the better your hardware needs to be.
 That being said, most web apps are not very compute intensive and rather rely on having a lot of RAM and the ability to process a lot of requests in parallel—CPUs with multiple cores are definitely beneficial here.

-Most well refined systems use PHP, an old and reliable programming language for web that is part of most websites on the internet today.
+Most well refined systems use PHP, an old and reliable programming language for the web that is part of most websites on the internet today.
 However, since it is an old programming language, it is not very well optimized for a lot of parallel users.
 Most services that you might want to run on your server specify minimum system requirements, so it's probably good to read up on a few before making a choice.

+==could run through a use case example here in the future==

 ## 1.2 Picking a machine